ionOprita/supplierDB/Readme.md

-Database creation instructions for Claudio Nieder
+Database creation instructions from Ion Oprita
 =

 As user 'claudio' is already defined as superuser instead of postgres